kai-maurik/pos-device-toolkit/README.md

 * Firefox POS kiosk setup is installed
 * pywebdriver is installed and started
 * Autostart and GNOME extension are configured

+Note: both installer scripts in the `/scripts` folder can also be run seperately, to install parts of the program.
+For these scripts to run succesfully, make sure the `/assets` folder is included next to the `/scripts` folder where the scripts reside.
+Easiest way is to just clone the project and run the scripts individually.

 ---